rcap107/retrieve-merge-predict/documentation/dataset_info.md

 permalink: /docs/datasets
 layout: page
 ---
+The processed versions of the datasets that we used for our experiments are provided with the repository in `data/source_tables`.
+To stress-test each method we use *depleted* versions of each table, which include only the minimum amount of attributes that can still be used to perfrom prediction.

 We used the following sources for our dataset:
 - *Company Employees* [source](https://www.kaggle.com/datasets/iqmansingh/company-employee-dataset) - CC0
 - *Housing Prices* [source](https://www.zillow.com/research/data/)